Research Fellowship in Jewish History: Legal, Intellectual and Political

 A Peoplehood of Wisdom: The History of Jews, Study, and Norms – Volume One

-This work has moved beyond Elisha’s article publications in Jewish law (Biblical through 20th century), narratives, sermons, and poetry – which explain interdisciplinary and illustrate how to access both an author’s intent (albeit not full depth) and an author’s insight.
-This work has moved beyond Elisha’s publications that explain and illustrate how Jewish law and all forms of specialized Jewish discourse (such as philosophy or kabbala) have always been at their best only common-sense discussions of real-life human issues spoken in a range of vocabularies.
-A Peoplehood of Wisdom has moved beyond those works by now showing rather than telling.
+This work has moved beyond Elisha’s publications that explain how Jewish law and all forms of specialized Jewish discourse (such as philosophy or kabbala) have always been at their best, only common-sense discussions of real-life human issues spoken in a range of vocabularies.
+Rather than argue interdisciplinarily how to access both an author’s intent (albeit not full depth) and an author’s insight, A Peoplehood of Wisdom draws on historical information to reveal what the authors meant.
+It tells a story.

 - 6 hours/week in the Pardes Beit Midrash.
 (As regards primary sources published in journals or in rare books, the plan is to have the researcher use online access and not require the researcher to visit a library.)